OrvilleChomer/vbMahjongg/README.md

 # vbMahjongg
-Source Code for old Mahjongg Solitaire game that I wrote in Visual Basic
+Source Code for old Mahjongg Solitaire game that I wrote in Visual Basic.

+/cls/ contains the main game logic.